Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ## Troubleshooting

-You can remove the www.example.com and example.com Core DNS and Envoy configurations, but they're used here to demonstrate and troubleshoot the configuration.
+Remove the www.example.com and example.com Core DNS and Envoy configurations if you don't need them.
+They're used here to demonstrate and troubleshoot the configuration.
 To identify a problem or test the setup, follow these steps from the jump box:

 1. Get and record the external or load-balanced IP address of the Envoy services on level4 and level3.